 Brassicaceae: Mustard Family — Mustards

-Mustards can be very confusing at first sight but, with a little perseverance, most of them can be readily distinguished.
-Leaves are one important feature, these vary a great deal from one species to another.
-Fruits are the other, some are cylindric, others tapered towards the tip, some are appressed to the stem, others are spreading and either ascending (upwards-curving) or reflexed (down-curving).
-All of the fruits are “dehiscent” meaning that they split longitudinally down a seam.
-The fruits of Brassica and Hirschfeldia are segmented with a clearly defined terminal segment.
+Members of the mustard family all have four petals, usually in a cross shape (hence Cruciferae; the old name for the family).
+With the plants on this page, the flowers are quite similar.
+However, the leaves are different, as are the fruits.
+Some of the fruits are cylindric, others tapered towards the tip.
+Some are appressed to the stem, others are spreading and either ascending (upwards-curving) or reflexed (down-curving).
+All of the fruits are dehiscent, meaning they split longitudinally down a seam.
+The fruits of Brassica and Hirschfeldia are segmented, with a clearly defined terminal segment.
 Sisymbrium fruits are not segmented.